CtrlK

 Conciseness

-The MCP Tools section is extremely verbose, listing every tool action and argument in exhaustive detail that Claude could discover through tool usage.
+The MCP Tools section is extremely verbose, listing every tool, action, and argument in exhaustive detail that Claude could discover through tool usage.
 The 'When to Use Each Reference' section largely repeats the Reference Files section.
-Much of this content is padding that doesn't add actionable value.
+The overview and quick start sections add little value beyond restating the table of contents.

 1 / 3